bhupas/auto-ans-gning/README.md

 # coverletter-generator

-This streamlit app generate an AI-produced cover letter using OpenAI.
+This streamlit app generate an AI-produced cover letter using gemini.

 All you need to do is: